 - The Moving Experience: Used in "Operation Secret Suitcase"

 - Never Smile at a Crocodile: Ambassador Crocodilius, and his nephew Dilash.
 Averted for his other nephew, Tersh, and the crocodile sailor Captain Darling.

 - Obfuscating Stupidity: Employed by Ms. Strich in "Bird in the Hand" to thwart Prospero.

-- Paper-Thin Disguise: Propsero loves using these.
-Somewhat averted, in that only those who have no idea what he looks like are ever fooled.
+- Paper-Thin Disguise: Prospero loves using these.
+Averted, in that only those who have no idea what he looks like are ever fooled.